genericmoniker/blog/content/origin-of-the-name-of-the-city-of-lehi.md

 An Analogy
 ----------

-Suppose there was a contemporary man named George Washington who made outstanding contributions to education in his community throughout his lifetime.
+Suppose there was a present-day man named George Washington who made outstanding contributions to education in his community throughout his lifetime.
 Because of this, the local school board decided to name a new elementary school after him.
 Imagine how difficult it could be to preserve the